jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 du-mb-perf-conf-placementrules-4.12.26
 ```

-All PlacementBindings have to be changed to point PlacementRule(1) and the Policy(2) with their new names:
+Change PlacementBindings to point PlacementRule(1) and the Policy(2) with the new names of these resources:

 ![](assets/new-refs.png)

-Finally, change PlacementRules to bind the Policies to the new subgroup:
+Change PlacementRules to bind the Policies to the new subgroup.
+Modifying the `clusterSelector`to match the name of the new subgroup:

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1